- Traditional Japanese paper

 Inshu traditional Japanese paper Inshu washi

-Inshu Washi has a long tradition.
-A classic example, preserved in the Shosoin Repository in Nara, and the oldest example of Japanese paper, is the Shosoin Monjo Seishu, a major series of famous ancient manuscripts dating back to the early 8th century in the Nara period, and including ancient seals of Inaba Province.
-The Engi-Shiki Code, which was completed in 927, records Inaba Province as offering paper to the Imperial Court in those days.
+Inshu traditional paper has a long historical tradition.
+The Shosoin monjo seishu, preserved in the Shosoin Repository*, are a major series of famous ancient manuscripts dating back to the Nara period (710-784) that includes the ancient seals of Inaba province.
+The Engi-Shiki Code, which was completed in 927, records the province as offering paper to the Imperial Court.

-In the Edo period, a manuscript drawn up by the feudal lord Kamei states that paper mulberry and Diplomorpha sikokiana, or pulpwoods for making Inshu Washi, are “trees prohibited to be cut as one likes.”
-Inshu Washi was widely used both as tributes to the Tottori domain and for general use in society.
-In the Meiji period, bleaching techniques and more efficient manufacturing methods were introduced, and production kept increasing until the end of the Taisho period.
+From the Edo period (1603-1868), a manuscript written by Kamei, a feudal lord, states that pulpwoods like paper mulberry and gampi are “trees prohibited from being cut”.
+Also Inshu washi was widely used both as tributes to the Tottori domain (present day Tottori prefecture) and for general use in society.
+In the Meiji period (1868-1912), bleaching techniques and more efficient manufacturing methods were introduced, and production kept increasing until the end of the Taisho period (1912-1926).

-In the Showa era, the industry experienced a downturn in demand affected by the spread of Western-style paper made from wood pulp.
-After the Second World War, craftsmen focused on utilizing traditional techniques for new product development such as papers for calligraphy, and decorated or dyed papers.
-Notably, papers for ink painting achieved the largest market share in Japan and consequently Inshu Washi has increased its brand name recognition.
+In the Showa era (1926-1989), the industry experienced a downturn in demand because of the spread of wood pulp paper.
+After the Second World War, craftsmen focused on utilizing traditional techniques for new product development such as papers for calligraphy and dyed papers.
+Notably, papers for ink painting achieved the largest market share in Japan and increased the brand recognition of Inshu paper.

 General Production Process